deven-org/boiler/docs/CONTRIBUTING.md

 of a future release.

 In case we find things we would like you to change we will leave comments.
-We kindly ask you to update your pull request in regards of the requested changes.
+We kindly ask you to update your pull request in regards to the requested changes.
 Once all comments have been solved the pull request will be merged.
 We will try our best to respond within a week to new pull requests.

 Contributors are also invited to review other contributors pull requests, but in the end at least one member of the core